leossmith/appodeal-air-plugin/README.md

 + Download and unzip newest Appodeal Android SDK here.
 + Place Appodeal jar into libs folder inside android-lib folder.
 + Update java code in android-lib module if needed.
-+ Build android artifact if something was changed in android-lib with Build→Build Artifacts...->AppodealANE:jar
++ Build android artifact if something was changed in android-lib with Build→Build Artifacts...->AppodealANE:jar (This should be about 55kb)
-+ Place new appodeal-x.jar and all other appodeal depending libs into android/dependency folder.
++ Place new appodeal-x.jar (ex. appodeal-2.4.9.jar) and all other appodeal depending libs (ex. facebook, ironsourceh, etc.) into android/dependency folder.
 + Update /build/platformoptions-and.xml if android libraries were updated.
 + Android ready for ane packaging.